 Revenue expenditure funded from Capital under Statute represents expenditure that may be capitalised under Statutory provisions but which does not result in the creation of tangible assets.
+This type of expenditure was previously named 'deferred charges'.
 Expenditure incurred during the year has been written off as expenditure to the relevant service revenue account in the year.
 Where the Council has determined to meet the cost of the charges from existing capital resources or by borrowing, a transfer to the Capital Adjustment Account in the Statement of Movements on the General Fund Balance then reverses out the amounts charged to the Income and Expenditure Account, so there is no impact on the level of Council tax.
 Similarly, where the cost is met by a grant or contribution this is credited to the revenue account to match the amortised expenditure so that there is no impact on the total cost of the revenue service.